LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Alright, I think the next question is a bit of a general one.
 It doesn’t just target one team, so I’ll just start and if anyone else has to add something to it. **Southpaw** asked: "What promised features will be missing from the tooling on the beta release?"

 **CheaterCodes**: So just for clarification, this is asking about features that were promised to exist in Quilt, but might be missing from the beta release.
 Promised in full release but not present in beta.
-For example, CHASM-Mixin - mixins on top of CHASM, is not going to be in the beta, there’s no way.
+For example, CHASM-Mixin - Mixins on top of CHASM, is not going to be in the beta, there’s no way.
 CHASM in general is not guaranteed to be in the beta, we’ll see about that.
 Tools, is probably going to be some form of fork of Loom.

 **Glitch**: Yes, build tools, we will be using a completely different project for our build tooling between beta release and full release, hopefully.
 We’re using Fabric Loom right now, but we would like to use VanillaGradle eventually.